Press enter or spacebar to select a desired language.

 As an educator, historian, and civic leader Miss Hall received many awards and certificates.
 Among them are service awards from the National Sorority of Phi Delta Kappa, Inc., the Links, Inc., Kids’ First Now!, the Second Baptist Church, Wayne, PA., and the National Association of Negro Business and Professional Women’s Clubs, Inc. Other recognitions included the Commonwealth of Pennsylvania, the House of Representatives Citation, and an award from the Pennsylvania Abolition Society.
 On her 98th birthday, a park was dedicated in her name in Mt.
 Pleasant.
 Additionally, the West Chester University (her alma mater) maintains a scholarship fund in her honor.

 Mazie Hall’s private book collection reflects African American history and culture.
 The collection includes biographies of famous black men and women in sports, politics and the military as well as music books related to black musicians and composers.
 As a poet herself, Mazie assembled wonderful collected poetry and literature works by black authors; the like of Langston Hughes.
 As an educator this was and is Mazie Hall’s legacy continuing through Eastern University.
-This room is open to the Eastern University community for study and meetings; the books in this collection may be checked out.
+This collection is available at the beginning of the shelving on the Upper Level of the library, closest to the elevator, and may be checked out.
+There is also a study space in front of the collection, including a glass case containing memorabilia from Miss Hall's life and framed photos and clippings on the wall.

-The Thomas A. Edison Room is a study room used by the campus community.
-This room houses a wonderful collection of Edisonia artifacts and photographs.
+The Thomas A. Edison Space is a study space used by the campus community.
+This space houses a wonderful collection of Edisonia artifacts and photographs and it is located on the Upper Level of the library, close to room #333 towards the back left.

 The collection first arrived in 1971 and was loaned to Eastern University by the Edison Foundation, Lake Lenape, NJ.
 Charles Edison, former governor of New Jersey was instrumental in Eastern’s acquisition of this collection.
 Artifacts include photographs of Edison in his workshop, original hand written notes and drawings by Edison on the walls, the first 100 volt electric fan on display behind glass along with an Edison cylinder phonograph record with case, rock drillings with notes, a still photo from the first ever motion picture "The Great Train Robbery," and more.